Skip to main content Skip to main navigation Skip to search

 Bird flu in Australia

-We are working hard to prepare for a potential H5 bird flu outbreak.
-Our actions support biodiversity, the industries, other sectors and communities that would be affected.
+We have been working hard to prepare for a potential H5 bird flu outbreak.
+Our efforts support biodiversity, industries and other sectors and communities that could be impacted.

 We’re taking a One Health approach.
 This means we recognise the interconnection between the health of humans, animals and the environment.